foca/granola/README.md

 appropriate `Last-Modified` HTTP header.
 Likewise, the result of `cache_key` will be MD5d and set as the response's `ETag` header.

-If you do this, you should also make sure that the [`Rack::ConditionalGet`][conditional-get] is in your Rack stack, as it will use these headers to avoid generating the JSON response altogether.
+If you do this, you should also make sure that the [`Rack::ConditionalGet`][cg] middleware is in your Rack stack, as it will use these headers to avoid generating the JSON response altogether.
 For example, using Cuba:

 ``` ruby
 class UserSerializer < Granola::Serializer